-Structure of the greenhouse
+Structure of the Greenhouse

 If your greenhouse is old, you will have greater chances of energy leaks from the walls, underground and the roof.
 Sturdy fiber glass, large sheets of glazing and many layers of heavy-duty plastic can help retain heat.

 Set up your greenhouse facing south and choosing a sunny location, free from any sort of shade, can go a long way in reducing your heating costs.

-Area of the greenhouse
+Area of the Greenhouse

 Depending on your greenhouse area, you may need a few or many heaters to do the job.

-Operating costs of a Greenhouse Heater
+Operating Cost to Run a Greenhouse Heater

 Fuel like wood, kerosene and coal come at a cost.
 Yearly maintenance, battery and oil change have to be accounted for when you think of the heater cost.

 Burning natural fuel can emit lots of noxious gases into the air, thereby polluting your plants.
 You can choose cleaner options like hydro, thermal or electric energy to counter this.

 Greenhouse Temperature Control